Linn Run State Park: History

-The area in and surrounding Linn Run State Park is now a thriving second growth forest.
-One hundred years ago it was generally described as a "waste land".
 The ridges of the Allegheny Mountains had once been covered with old-growth forest.
-These forests were clear cut during the lumber era that swept over most of the mountains and forests of Pennsylvania during the mid-to-late 19th century and very early 20th century.
-The lumberman stripped the mountains and took the logs to the sawmill where they were cut into lumber.
+These forests were clear cut during the mid-to-late 19th century and early 20th century.
+The Byers and Allen Lumber Company clear cut the forest that is now Linn Run State Park in the 1890s.
+Lumbermen took logs to the sawmill where they were cut into lumber.
 Smaller logs were used to reinforce the mine shafts of the many coal mines throughout southwestern Pennsylvania and West Virginia.
 The bark of the hemlock tree was used as a source of tannin at the tanneries of the area.
-The only thing the lumbermen left behind was the treetops.
-These tree tops were left to dry.
-The passing steam locomotives of the Pittsburgh, Westmoreland and Somerset Railroad would ignite this dry brush causing massive wildfires that swept through the mountains and valleys.
-In 1909, after the Commonwealth of Pennsylvania had purchased the land from the lumberman, Forester John R. Williams reported, "I should say that fully three-fifths (60%) of the reserve had been burned since the lumbering was done.
+The treetops were left behind and dried.
+Steam locomotives of the Pittsburgh, Westmoreland and Somerset Railroad passing through would ignite this dry brush, causing massive wildfires that swept through the mountains and valleys.

+In 1909, the Commonwealth of Pennsylvania purchased the land from the Byers and Allen Lumber Company.
+At the time, the land was devoid of timber and wildlife, making it the first major public purchase of denuded forest land in the Ohio River Basin.
+In his first report in 1909, Forester John R. Williams wrote, "I should say that fully three-fifths (60%) of the reserve had been burned since the lumbering was done.
 The fires did great damage to the young growth.
 Some places were covered with nothing but ferns and blackberry bushes."
-Scars from these fires can still be seen today in the Linn Runn area.
+Scars from these fires can still be seen today in the Linn Run area.

 Most of the wildlife in the area was devastated due to the destruction of their habitat or over hunting.
 White-tailed deer were imported from Michigan and New York to reestablish what had once been a thriving population of deer.
-These deer were released throughout Pennsylvania.
-The current population of deer in Pennsylvania are descended from the original stock that was introduced in 1910 after the lumberman had moved out of the area.
+These deer were released throughout Pennsylvania in 1910.

+During the New Deal era, the park was further developed by the Civilian Conservation Corps and Works Progress Administration.
+A Civilian Conservation Corps camp operated in the park from 1933 to 1942.
+Ten rustic cabins, stone fireplaces, and several buildings and bridges were constructed, along with roads, water and sewage systems, and utilities.

+Today, the area in and around Linn Run State Park is now a thriving second growth forest.